stojkovic-a/Elixir-tutorial/README.md

 Erlang installation documentation is available [here](https://www.erlang.org/downloads).

-It is suggested to install them using a version manager such as [asdf](https://asdf-vm.com/guide/getting-started.html) for that.
+It is suggested to install them using a version manager such as [asdf](https://asdf-vm.com/guide/getting-started.html).

 Elixir plugin for asdf is available at (https://github.com/asdf-vm/asdf-elixir) while erlang plugin is available at (https://github.com/asdf-vm/asdf-erlang).